ai4society/trustworthy-chatbot/README.md

    >- Supports **do-not-respond strategy** that can deflect certain user questions which may be harmful if answered.
 - For **usability**
    >- Supports automated **trust ratings** to  communicate the chatbot’s expected behavior on dimensions like abusive language and bias.
-   >- Supports **automatic, extractive summarization** of long answers that can be traced back to sourc
+   >- Supports **automatic, extractive summarization** of long answers that can be traced back to source
 - For **fast, scalable, development**
    >- Data agnostic, scalable architecture**
    >- Provides a **CSV-driven chatbot building workflow** that does not require deep AI expertise, making it accessible to developers with varying levels of AI knowledge and experience.
 The backend can be extended with CSV-driven web integration.